massimocaprinali/cloud-foundry-public/CFEE_unique_files_not_currently_used_by_CFP/deploy-apps.md

 # Deploying and viewing apps
 {: #deploy_apps}

 You can deploy applications to {{site.data.keyword.cfee_short}} with the command line interface or the integrated development environments (IDEs).
 You can also use application manifests to deploy applications.
-When you use an application manifest, you reduce the number of deployment details that you must specify every time that you deploy an application to {{site.data.keyword.Bluemix_notm}}.
+When you use an application manifest, you reduce the number of deployment details that you must specify every time that you deploy an application to {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ## Deploying applications with the Cloud Foundry command